Stock market today: Alphabet and Microsoft push Wall Street towards its first winning week in a month - ExBulletin

 Microsoft, meanwhile, climbed 2.7% after reporting higher-than-expected profits and revenue.
 The company cited strong growth in its cloud computing business as it offers artificial intelligence technology to its customers.

 They helped offset a drop of 9.8% for Intel.
-It reported higher-than-expected profit for the latest quarter, but its revenue fell short of analysts' estimates.
+The company reported higher-than-expected profits for the latest quarter, but its revenue fell short of analysts' estimates.
 So did its earnings forecast for the current quarter.

-Stocks have been under pressure overall this month as hopes for multiple interest rate cuts by the Federal Reserve this year faded.
-A series of reports this year showing inflation remains worse than expected has traders expecting a possible decline this year, down from six or more forecasts earlier this year.

 Another report released Friday showed inflation remained stubbornly high.
 This time, it is the March price measure that the Federal Reserve prefers to use, but it is not much worse than forecasts.
 Financial markets took it much more readily than a report the day before suggesting the same measure of inflation had risen rapidly from January to March.